CARRYING A CONCEALED WEAPON

 Penalties for Carrying a Concealed Firearm in California

-• A felony or firearm-related offense (mandatory minimum sentence 3 months);
+• A felony or firearm-related offense (mandatory minimum sentence of 3 months);

 • Assault with a deadly weapon (mandatory minimum sentence of 3-6 months);